My son is crazy about Takoyaki, like I'm crazy about Cream Puffs.

 Inside a Gindako Takoyaki ball:

-NEXT POST: How to Make Takoyaki step-by-step tutorial by Makoto
+NEXT POST: How to Make Takoyaki step-by-step tutorial

 This post was featured in Dining in Japan, on Japingu